Practice

 that arise from Not Knowing and Bearing Witness.

 In our community, we uphold Zen Buddhist practices as a foundation, while embracing and integrating diverse religious, spiritual, and philosophical traditions.
-This approach, which seems called for in our diverse society, enhances our commitment to social action, spiritual companionship, and service.
-We focus our work practice on supporting those who feel marginalized, alienated, or isolated due to economic status, age, ability, health, or identity.
+This approach, which seems called for in our diverse society, enhances our commitment to spiritual companionship and service.
+We focus our activities on supporting those who feel marginalized, alienated, or isolated due to economic status, age, ability, health, or identity.
 Rather than a political ideology, this is a practical application of the teachings in places of suffering.
 In using Zen practices to open our hearts, widen our perspectives, stabilize our minds, and receive the perspectives of others, we turn our attention to the complexities of suffering at the intersections of economics, ecology, community, care, and culture.
 We aim to foster inner awareness and personal responsibility for the conditions of the world.
 Our mission is to transform suffering into wisdom and compassion by uniting people from varied life experiences in a collective effort to promote a sense of understanding and belonging across differences.
 This is how we practice to manifest the oneness of life.

 Intersecting circles labeled Ecology, Economics, Culture, and Care, with Community at the center